charlieroses/charlieroses/markdownfiles/blog/2020-07-17_phillystartup.md

 did not fit my major.
 The bulk was actually Social Media and Marketing positions that I do not want.
 One opportunity was the Philly Start Up Sprint.
-It's a two week long conference type experience that's meant to build the skills you would have recieved in a summer internship.
+It's a two week long conference type experience that's meant to build the skills you would have received in a summer internship.
 I applied and got in.
 So for the next two weeks, I'll be watching talks and learning about different topics.
 I figure I might as well write about the experience here.